bradyclifford/BallClock/readme.md

 Simulation of a ball-clock that outputs the number of days elapsed before the clock completely cycles through and resets its orginal state.

+Better stated, the program computes the time before repetition, which varies according to the total number of balls present.

 USAGE
 =================
 The program takes input from the command line flag parameters: